Banknotes of the Nepalese rupee: 1972 - 2001

+For table standards, see the banknote specification table.

 2001 - 2007

 The banknotes issued during this period have the same basic design as those of King Birendra whose portrait was simply replaced by that of his younger brother and successor Gyanendra.
 The low values of 1 and 2 rupees, and the special values of 25 and 250 rupees were not issued any more.

 The legends found on the last issues of Gyanendra revert to Nepal sarkar (“Nepali Government”), thus omitting the reference to the king.